Cart Abandonment

 Finally, under the Max Time path, add your reminder email.
 Use liquid to customize the email with each customer’s cart information.

-When a person enters the workflow, the clock starts counting to 45 minutes.
-If people update their carts or purchase items after the event trigger, they exit the campaign.
-Otherwise, when the counter reaches 45 minutes, your customers will receive an email reminding them to purchase the items in their cart.
+When a profile enters the workflow, the clock starts counting to 45 minutes.
+If shoppers update their carts or purchase items after the event trigger, they exit the automation.
+Otherwise, when the counter reaches 45 minutes, they’ll receive an email reminding them to purchase the items in their cart.

 For this recipe, we’ll walk through storing and updating cart data on your customers’ profiles so you can send messaging around cart abandonment.